ZJOttaviani/ZJOttaviani/README.md

 My name is *Zoe* and I'm having a bit of a play in **GitHub**.

-For information about what I do, please see my [LinkedIn profile](https://www.linkedin.com/in/zoe-joanne-green-mcil-cl-0828a996/).
+For information about what I do, please see my [LinkedIn profile](https://www.linkedin.com/in/zoe-joanne-green-mcil-cl-0828a996/) and the [Hobbies](https://github.com/ZJOttaviani/ZJOttaviani/edit/main/README.md#hobbies) section.

 #### Hobbies